MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 One basic question should be answered before embarking on such simulations: what is the failure rate of stored documents?
 This is a difficult question due to a lack of real data.

 There is data on the failure rate of individual disk drives over time.
-Thanks to Backblaze, Google, and others, there is some published empirical data on failure rates of disk drives of recent technology vintages.  [citations]  These figures refer to replacements of entire disk drives during the useful life and wear-out periods of device use.
+Thanks to Backblaze, Google, and others, there is some published empirical data on failure rates of disk drives of recent technology vintages.  [[citations needed]]  These figures refer to replacements of entire disk drives during the useful life and wear-out periods of device use.
 That is, they exclude infant failures but include mid-life and senescence.
 Unfortunately, we do not get much information on the rates of sector failures, bad block replacements, and so forth.

-There is an estimate of unrecoverable failures on consumer-grade SATA drives that is often mentioned in the industry: Pr{a bit fails during a year} = 10E-15.
-This looks like a small number until one calculates that a single 4TB drive, very commonly deployed today, contains about 40E12 bits of data, plus essential metadata.
-[I'm pretty sure that this figure is for SCSI and FC disks; the number quoted for consumer grade SATA disks is 1E-14, which is very different.
-And these numbers probably are not per year, but just per bit.]
-[Have to find the reference for this number, and have to check the accuracy, too.]
+There is an estimate of unrecoverable failures on consumer-grade SATA drives that is often mentioned in the industry: Pr{a bit fails} = 10E-15.
+This looks like a small number until one calculates that a single 4TB drive, very commonly deployed today, contains about 40E12 bits of data, plus essential metadata.  [[I'm pretty sure that this figure is for SCSI and FC disks; the number quoted for consumer grade SATA disks is 1E-14, which is very different.
+And these numbers are not per year, but just per bit.]] [[Have to find the reference for this number, and have to check the accuracy, too.]]
 Even ignoring the magnitude of the storage involved, it is hard to grasp that the average lifetime of a bit is a thousand times longer than the age of the universe.

 We have not encountered data on the performance of disk drives or blocks in RAID and erasure coding configurations, the effect of pre-emptive data scrubbing, etc.